celtric/kotlin-html/README.md

 ### Attributes

 Attributes are optional.
-If you wish to define them, you must use a block:
+If you wish to define them, you must use a block for the content:

 ```kotlin
 p("A paragraph") // Text-only element, cannot contain attributes